Kim-Yukyung/2023_Algorithm/Sweet Nap/problem.md

 <br> Write a program to help her with the task.

 ## Input
-The first line of each case contains integer s < 100,
-<br> representing the number of scheduled appointments for that day.
+The first line of each case contains integer s < 100, representing the number of scheduled appointments for that day.
 <br>
 <br> The next s lines contain the appointments in the format time 1 time 2 appointment,
 <br> where time 1 represents the time which the appointment starts and time 2 the time it ends.